malmgrenola/feed-us/README.md

 ## Technologies Used

-In this section, all of the languages, frameworks, libraries, and any other tools that is used to construct this project is listed with its name, a link to its official site and a short sentence of why it was used.
+In this section, all of the languages, frameworks, libraries, and any other tools that is used to construct this project are listed with its name, a link to its official site and a short sentence of why it was used.

 - [HTML](#)
   - Used to render the DOM